Mangeshthale/The-Empathy-Engine-Giving-AI-a-Human-Voice-/README.md

 ### Voice Localization

 The engine utilizes `en-IN-NeerjaNeural`, a high-fidelity Indian-English female voice.
-This was a deliberate design choice to provide a localized, highly relatable, and deeply empathetic UX for users wi[...]
+This was a deliberate design choice to provide a localized, highly relatable, and deeply empathetic UX for users within the targeted demographic, proving that the engine can adapt to global accents while maintaining emotional integrity.